icp4apps/repo-tools/README.md

 `version:` is a version for the configuration, may align with a repository release.
 `stacks: - name:` is the name of a repository to be built
 `stacks:   repos:` is an array of urls to stack indexes / repositories to be included in this repository index
 `stacks:   repos:    -url:    exclude:` is an array of stack names to exclude from the refrenced stack repository.
+This field is optional and should be left blank if filtering is not required.
 `stacks:   repos:    -url:    include:` is an array of stack names to include from the refrenced stack repository.
+This field is optional and should be left blank if filtering is not required.
 `image-org:` is the name of the organisation within the image registry which will store the docker images for included stacks.
+This field is optional and controls the behaviour of the repository build, further details are avalable below.
 `image-registry:` is the url of the image registry being used to store stack docker images.
+This field is optional and controls the behaviour of the repository build, further details are avalable below.

 **NOTE -** `exclude`/`include` are mutually exclusive, if both fields are populated an error will be thrown.